Department of Health and Kinesiology

 Kowalsky, Robert Assistant Professor, Department of Health and Kinesiology; B.S., Slippery Rock University; M.S., University of Pittsburgh; Ph.D., University of Pittsburgh.

-Menaker, Brian Assistant Professor, Department of Health and Kinesiology; B.A., Grinnell College; M.A., University of Iowa; Ph.D., University of Florida.
+Menaker, Brian Associate Professor, Department of Health and Kinesiology; B.A., Grinnell College; M.A., University of Iowa; Ph.D., University of Florida.

 Sherman, Nestor W Professor, Department of Health and Kinesiology; Regents Professor; B.S.E., State University of New York at Cortland; M.Ed., University of Houston; Ed.D., University of Houston.

-Shipherd, Amber Assistant Professor, Department of Health and Kinesiology; B.S., University of California, Davis; M.S., Florida State University; Ph.D., Texas Tech University.
+Shipherd, Amber Associate Professor, Department of Health and Kinesiology; B.S., University of California, Davis; M.S., Florida State University; Ph.D., Texas Tech University.

 Daniel, Michael Professor, Department of Health and Kinesiology; B.S.E., Southern State College; M.A., University of Missouri-Columbia; Ed.D., University of Arkansas.